 Battling the Blaze: An overview of panhandle area fires

-Multiple wildfires are still burning around the panhandles of Texas, Oklahoma and Kansas.
-Fire crews continue to battle the blazes as quickly as possible.
+Battling the Blaze: An overview of panhandle area fires - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - Multiple wildfires are still burning around the panhandles of Texas, Oklahoma and Kansas.

 Comments